Plastic Goal Posts

 Garden football goals are a great way to encourage kids outdoors, away from computer games, to engage physical activity that will keep them fit and offer a lifetime passion.

-Football goals for the garden are available in a range of sizes, from very small mini goals, right up to full-size goals for teenagers and dads.
+Football goals for the garden are available in a range of sizes, from very small mini-goals, right up to full-size goals for teenagers and dads.
 Whatever space you have, be it a large garden or a small garden then good quality British made football goals are available for children from ITSA goal.

 A set of goal posts enables children to play and practice whenever they want.
 They can experiment, imitate their heroes and create individualism skills without the need for any coach barking out orders.
 Some garden goals are flimsy and poorly made however for a similar amount of money longer lasting and better-performing goals are available from us.
 I am amazed why anyone would want to buy or put up with a plastic football goal with a dipping crossbar.
-European Goalpost standards state crossbars must not dip more than eight millimetres.
+European Goalpost standards state crossbars must not dip more than eight millimeters.
 ITSA plastic goal posts meet the crossbar regulations and as we say if you want to distinguish between ITSA Goal posts and other plastic goals in Junior football just look at the crossbars.

 Where did the Mini Soccer concept come from?